Last updated: 04/30/2019

 Most people need to be on some sort of medication while going through heroin detox.
 Without this option, the process can be extremely uncomfortable, painful, and in some cases, dangerous.
-Call 800-654-0987 now to find safe, effective rehab centers where you can detox and recover from substance abuse and addiction.

 Why Is Medication Necessary for Heroin Detox?

 Detoxification is the process of allowing the body to rid itself of a drug while managing the symptoms of withdrawal.
 This means the process will often go much smoother and be easier on the patient if medications are used to manage these symptoms.
 While not all rehab centers believe in the use of medications during detox and addiction treatment, it is usually especially necessary for heroin abusers to receive this option at this time in their recoveries.

 Management of withdrawal without medications [in opioid addicts] can produce needless suffering in a population that tends to have limited tolerance for physical pain.”
 Individuals addicted to heroin and other opioids are used to these drugs minimizing their experience of pain, and as such, they often have a very low tolerance for it.
 Unfortunately, opioid withdrawal can create severe pain.
 As a result, it can be traumatic for a person in this state to go through detox without the help of medication.

 In addition, someone going through opioid detox who does not have their pain and other symptoms managed with medication is often more likely to relapse.
 The entire point of detox is to make the withdrawal process less difficult on the patient and to keep them from relapsing back to their drug abuse.
 And since the drug itself is one of the most intense substances a person can abuse and likely to cause some of the most intense and painful withdrawal symptoms associated with opioids, in general, medication is almost always necessary for heroin detox.